 - Any internal notes

 Without this, when someone asks "why does this bill have a $42 freight line that wasn't on the original PO?" the answer requires email archaeology.
-With it, the answer is one click.
+With it, the answer lives next to the order history.

 5. Multi-currency, tax, and freight handled correctly

-For SMBs sourcing internationally or running multi-currency operations:
+For teams sourcing internationally or running multi-currency operations:

 - Currency conversion captured at the right point (PO date, receipt date, or invoice date depending on policy)